 When I got home from work, I put it on the stove, brought it to a boil, and then turned it down to simmer for the 40-50 minutes it needed before serving.
 While it was cooking I used the time to regroup and relax before dinner.
 It was great, and I would definitely do it that way again.
 Honestly, this is a quick, simple, meal that everyone can make.
 See for yourself and watch me make vegan lentil soup on our YouTube channel! 🙂

 OK, Time For The Details

 The reason this recipe works so well is simple.
-Lentils and brown rice take approximately the same amount of time to cook.
-You bring them to a boil and then simmer for 45 minutes or so.
+It’s because lentils and brown rice take approximately the same amount of time to cook.
+So, you bring them to a boil and then simmer for 45 minutes or so – no problem.
 A soup is also far more forgiving than something like a lentil salad, where texture (not too hard, not too mushy) really matters.

 My basic formula for a vegan lentil soup is this: for every cup of lentils use 4 cups of water, for every cup of rice use 2 cups of water.
 Broth can be substituted for the water using the same ratios.
 I like a hearty almost stew like soup.
 Increase the liquid based on your own preferred soup consistency.

 What Do You Have in the Fridge?

 Usually I will toss in onions, carrots and greens because I always have some on hand, but you really can add anything.
 I add a can of diced tomatoes with the juice, but fresh tomatoes, green beans, corn and clelery are also wonderful additions.
 Almost any frozen or leftover vegetable can be thrown in (toward the end if already cooked).